Why does my phone battery die so fast?

 1. Restart your phone to close hidden background processes and refresh system performance.

-2. Lower screen brightness to 50% or less and enable auto-brightness if available.
+2. Lower screen brightness to 50% or enable auto-brightness, as the display is a top power consumer.

 Background apps running wild